-CHILD DEVELOPMENT CENTERS serve children ages six weeks through five years of age (prekindergarten).
+CHILD DEVELOPMENT CENTERS CDCs serve children ages 6 weeks thru 5 years of age (pre-kindergarten).
 The early years lay the foundation for all later learning in life.
-Curriculum (i.e., Early Learning Matters - ELM curriculum) goals and plans are based on regular, documented observations and assessments of each child's level of development, strengths, and interests while respecting the diversity of each child's culture and family values.
-Lesson plans are posted in each child's classroom and are readily available onsite for parents to view.
+Curriculum goals and plans are based on regular, documented observations and assessments of each child's level of development, strengths and interests while respecting the diversity of each child's culture and family values.
+Lesson plans are posted in each child's classroom and are readily available on-site for parents to see.

 Both CDCs are accredited through the National Association for the Education of Young Children (NAEYC).
-Our program is center-based, child-initiated, and teacher-supported, with an emphasis on active participation through individual and small group learning experiences.
+Our program is center-based, child initiated and teacher supported, with an emphasis on active participation through individual and small group learning experiences.
 Classrooms support full inclusion for children.
-Equipment, environmental accommodations, and materials are adjusted to support and maximize learning opportunities.
-Multicultural and nongender biased materials and experiences are available for children of all ages.
+Equipment, environmental accommodations and materials and are adjusted to support and maximize learning opportunities.
+Multicultural and non-gender biased materials and experiences are available for children of all ages.